shivamag00/SnakeGame/README.md

    1.0.1.1.c contains the complete code of this step.
 1.0.0.1.c, 1.0.1.0.c tells what steps I took to make 1.0.1.1.c

-2. I am currently on this step.
+2. I am currently on this version.
 Create a code in which the "*" (which represents the body of the snake) moves: right continuously on pressing 'd', down continuously on pressing 's', up continuously on pressing 'w',